lkndl/ab12phylo/README.md

 ## Getting Started

-As AB12PHYLO is primarily a command line tool, you might want to take a look at its interface and options by running `ab12phylo -h`.
+As AB12PHYLO is primarily a command line tool, you might want to take a look at its interface by running `ab12phylo -h`.

 #### Test run